Today | A New Era

 A NEW CHAPTER Throughout the decade tools improved gradually, the cost dropped, and the whirlwind slowed.
 Revolutionary change gave way to evolutionary change.
 The next software release no longer had the power to change the game.
 The tools, once so critical, became almost incidental.
 The post-production process, once nearly athletic, became more cerebral.
 In many ways, for the first time, imagination was the limit, and skill mattered most.
 It was on to a new era of producing motion imagery.

-Excellence has always been our mantra and after nearly three decades Vidox has established a tradition as a media production technology leader focused on creating stunning motion imagery and world-class content.
+Excellence has always been our mantra and after nearly four decades Vidox has established a tradition as a media production technology leader focused on creating stunning motion imagery and world-class content.

 Many thanks to the clients, partners, supporters, and friends we’ve had the pleasure to associate with over the years.